Machine learning vs statistical models: which predicts tennis better?

 ML learned these patterns from hundreds of similar scenarios in training data.

-Why Ensemble?
+Why ensemble?

 Rather than choosing between statistical and ML models, we combine them using a proprietary weighting system that considers each model's historical accuracy.